MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/setup-steps-for-extensible-key-management-using-the-azure-key-vault.md

 ## Optional - Configure an Azure Key Vault Managed HSM (Hardware Security Module)

-[Azure Key Vault Managed HSM (Hardware Security Module)](/azure/key-vault/managed-hsm/overview) is supported for SQL Server and SQL Server on Azure Virtual Machines (VMs) when using the latest version of the [Use SQL Server Connector with SQL Encryption Features](use-sql-server-connector-with-sql-encryption-features.md), as well as Azure SQL.
+[Azure Key Vault Managed HSM (Hardware Security Module)](/azure/key-vault/managed-hsm/overview) is supported for SQL Server and SQL Server on Azure Virtual Machines (VMs) when using the latest version of the [SQL Server Connector](use-sql-server-connector-with-sql-encryption-features.md), as well as Azure SQL.
 Managed HSM is a fully managed, highly available, single-tenant HSM service.
 Managed HSM provides a secure foundation for cryptographic operations and key storage.
 Managed HSM is designed to meet the most stringent security and compliance requirements.

 In [step 2](#step-2-create-a-key-vault), we learned how to create a key vault and key in Azure Key Vault.
 You can optionally use an Azure Key Vault Managed HSM to store or create a key to be used with the SQL Server Connector.
 Here are the steps: